Services

 Is headless always the right move for Shopify?

-No. It makes sense when performance, design control, content flexibility, or multi-system integration justify the extra architectural responsibility.
-The wrong move is going headless without a clear operational model.
+No. It makes sense when performance, design control, content flexibility, or multisystem integration justify the extra architectural responsibility.
+The wrong move is going headless without a clear way to operate it.